If tomorrow, you meet Bill Gates in the elevator or get a call from Warren Buffet asking you to pitch your business, will you know what to say?

 As a business owner who wants to build a profitable brand, you must commit to continuous improvement and one of such improvement is being able to capture the attention of your audience at any given time.
 You don’t know when opportunity will come knocking so you have to be prepared.
 I remember in 2016 during a conference I attended with some top sale experts, I earned a standing ovation for the best pitch/introduction.
 We were asked to introduce ourselves, our business and what we do and through that opportunity landed a deal to train employees at an organization.

 That leads me to the question, if you meet Bill Gates in an elevator or you get a call from Warren Buffet asking you what your business is all about, will you be able to describe with clarity while also using the keywords that will allow them to gain deep insights as to what you do?

 As a small business owner, one of the ways you can prepare yourself ahead of opportunities and building a profitable brand is by being able to communicate what your business is about with clarity to other people.

 How do you introduce yourself to others when they ask you “what do you do?” or when they say “tell me more about your business”?
 Do you just introduce yourself randomly without coherence or are you being intentional about it?
 Do your pitch make you stand out?

 Let me work you through the steps.

-First, there are majorly two types of pitches namely short form and long form.
-Short forms are pitches that are usually 2 minutes or less while long forms are greater than 2 minutes.
-Whether you are developing short or long form, the most important thing is for you to include pertinent details that will strike a chord in the person you are pitching to.
+First, there are majorly two types of pitches namely short-form and long -form.
+Short-forms are pitches that are usually 2 minutes or less while long forms are greater than 2 minutes.
+Whether you are developing short-form or long-form, the most important thing is for you to include pertinent details that will strike a chord in the person you are pitching to.

 When you develop your pitch, include your name, the name of your business and describe what your business does.